nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 All three projects this year depend heavily on interior quality, but the nature of that dependency differs across the games.

-**Cob Cop** is the most interior-dependent project in the cohort.
+**Cobb Cop** is the most interior-dependent project in the cohort.
 The investigation loop is entirely interior-driven — the quality of the investigation spaces is the quality of the game.
 There is no exterior environment to provide visual breathing room or perceptual contrast.
 Every scene must be credible, readable, and evidence-legible without UI assistance.
 Interior design here is not craft — it is mechanics.

 **Ale & Ambition** requires its tavern to function simultaneously as a visual environment and as a management interface.
 Stations must be spatially legible as interactive elements from the hub position.
 The interior layout is also a UX layout.
 A player who cannot read the station arrangement in two seconds will struggle with the management loop regardless of how well the underlying system is built.